nvim-orgmode/orgmode/DOCS.md

   time = Date, -- (Date object (see [Date object](lua/orgmode/objects/date.lua) for details) time that matched the reminder configuration (with applied adjustments)) reminder_type = string, -- (Type of the date that matched reminder settings.
-Can be one of these: repeater, warning or time), minutes = number, -- (Number of minutes before the task) type = string, -- (Date type.
+Can be one of these: repeater, warning or time), minutes = number, -- (Number of minutes before the task) humanized_duration = string, -- (Humanized duration until the task.
+Examples: in 10 min., in 5 hr, in 3 hr and 10 min.) type = string, -- (Date type.
 Can be one of these: DEADLINE or SCHEDULED), range = table -- (Start and end line of the headline subtree.
 Example: { start_line = 2, end_line = 5 }) }